Quorn: Products

 After its producer switched to using free-range eggs as an ingredient, the Vegetarian Society gave the product its seal of approval.

 In 2004, McDonald's introduced a Quorn-branded burger bearing the seal of approval of the Vegetarian Society.

-However, as of 2009, the Quorn burgers were no longer available at any McDonald's restaurant in the UK.
+However, as of 2009, the Quorn burgers were no longer available at any McDonald's restaurant in the UK, and the McPlant was made using Beyond Meat.
 In 2011, Quorn Foods launched a vegan burger into the United States market, using potato protein as a binder instead of egg albumen, to confer vegan status.

 According to Quorn's website, by 2020, a number of Quorn items were available in United States markets, many of which are vegan.
 They also have gluten-free options.

 As of 2014, it was reported that most consumers of Quorn are meat eaters rather than vegetarians.
-The market for Quorn products is increasing worldwide and the company expects further growth.
+As of 2018, the market for Quorn products was said to be increasing worldwide and the company expects further growth.
+However, six years on parent Monde Nissin is bleeding heavily on its investments on Quorn to the total tune so far of 40 billion Philippine pesos (equivalent to US$690 million).

 Ownership history

 Originally conceived in 1985 and owned by Marlow Foods, a joint venture between Rank Hovis McDougall (RHM) and Imperial Chemical Industries (ICI), RHM exited the business in 1990 by selling its shares to ICI.
 When ICI spun off its biological products divisions from the core chemical business in 1993, Marlow Foods became a part of the newly formed Zeneca group, later AstraZeneca.

 In 2003, AstraZeneca sold Marlow Foods, including the Quorn business and associated trademarks and patents, to Montagu Private Equity for £72m.
 Montagu sold the business on to Premier Foods in 2005 for £172m.

 In 2011, Premier Foods sold Quorn to Exponent Private Equity and Intermediate Capital Group for £205 million.

 In 2015, the owners put the company up for sale via a business auction process.
 Attracting bidders including Danone, Kerry Group, McCain Foods and Nomad Foods, it was sold to Monde Nissin Corporation headquartered in the Philippines for £550m ($831m).